sb-ai-lab/Stalactite/README.md

 To run the experiments check the `stalactite/main` documentation or type `stalactite <command> --help`.
 You can also refer to the examples in the `Examples` section of the current README.

+## Note
+If you want to use GPU, follow the `Installation 1.` and install correct versions of `torch` and `torchvision` in your environment and set the `docker.use_gpu=True` variable in an experimental config.